sethmlarson/mashpack/README.md

   key-value, key-value the structure is packed key\x00key\x00value,value.
 Keys are also packed without header or length information as it is known they are `STR` and their length is determined with `0x00` bytes.

+- Handling of special cases such as `ARRAYT[NONE/TRUE/FALSE]` which would literally map as an `ARRAYT` header with length information and the first type and then no other data.
+This also goes for `MAP` types with fixed-width no-data types.

+- Figure out a good datatype for `b0000` because it's in a valuable location having 4 prefix bytes.

 - User-defined `EXT` types. b01110000 to b01110111 are reserved for use by mshpck.